jackgu1988/wallabag-v2-android/README.md

 This is this a repository for people willing to work on an android app that will target Wallabag v2.

 It is not in any way currently usable, and will never be usable for Wallabag v1.

-[Google Play is the place to go](https://play.google.com/store/apps/details?id=fr.gaulupeau.apps.InThePoche) if you search this.
+Thus, the app will not replace the ["InThePoche" android app](https://play.google.com/store/apps/details?id=fr.gaulupeau.apps.InThePoche) but exists side by side, maybe under a name like "Wallabag (BETA").

 This application is released under GPL v3